SForce-Tech/SForceTrading/README.md

 ## Postman Collection

-Import the provided Postman collection (`GymBuddy.postman_collection.json`) to test the API endpoints.
+Import the provided Postman collection (`sforcetrading.postman_collection.json`) to test the API endpoints.
 Example requests include user registration, login, and fetching user details.

 ## VSCode Tasks

-A `tasks.json` file is provided for running the GymBuddy application and tests in VSCode.
+A `tasks.json` file is provided for running the sforcetrading application and tests in VSCode.

 ```json
 {